Book One: The Davenports: A Battle of Wills

-Purchase at Barnes & Noble: The Davenports Book 1
+Purchase at Barnes & Noble by clicking on the following: The Davenports Book 1

 Cale Davenport glanced across the room one last time.
 He wanted to ensure there was nothing forgotten that he would need for his impending trip.
 He was only a few hours away from absolute freedom.
 His father, Makhail Davenport, Jr, had spent the last several months denying Cale this long overdue vacation.
 The torturous hours and arduous demands of running one of the world’s largest conglomerates had taken its toll on Cale.
 His nights were restless and his appetite almost nonexistent.
 His gaunt features and pale complexion of late were definitely creating a recipe for disaster.
 It was no secret, his health was in detriment; causing the Davenport dark and mysterious good looks to start to become a faint memory for Cale.

 Cale knew if he did not make immediate changes in his life, his entire well-being was at stake.
 He needed to pull himself together, refocus and re-evaluate his life.
 His father was continually disappointed in his performance at the office.
 It remained to be seen whether or not Cale would ever live up to the impossible standards set by his father and grandfather.
 The Davenport way was to never stop at simply exceeding expectations, a Davenport man operated solely from the element of surprise and made the term overachiever equate to mediocrity.
 Words like impossible, hard and maybe were taboo phrases in his family and were never, ever to be used in the presence of Makhail or Makhail, Sr. As a child, Cale suffered harsh punishments for learning this fact too slowly.
 He was raised to believe that there was nothing on earth that proved impossible for a true Davenport.
 If that was so, why was it a continual struggle for Cale to overcome his shortcomings?